Credit Scoring Example

 |Settling a credit card debt||615-635||655-675|

-As you can see, maxing out a credit card has the smallest impact of these credit missteps.
-Declaring bankruptcy has the biggest impact to their scores.
-For someone like Michelle with a high score of 780, declaring bankruptcy could lower her score by as much as 240 points.
-That's because the scoring model generally gives the most weight to payment history when calculating the score, and bankruptcy is included in one's payment history.
-Also, a bankruptcy often involves more than one credit account, compared with a foreclosure which often involves just a single account.
+As you can see, maxing out a credit card has the smallest impact.
+Declaring bankruptcy has the biggest impact.
+For someone like Michelle with a high score of 780, declaring bankruptcy could lower her score by 240 points.
+One reason is that filing bankruptcy involves more than one credit account.

-Notice that Michelle would lose more points for each misstep than would Jeff, even though her score starts out 100 points higher.
-That's because Jeff’s lower score of 680 already reflects his riskier past behavior.
-So the addition of one more indicator of increased risk on his credit report is not quite as significant to his score as it is for Michelle.
+Notice that Michelle would lose more points for each misstep than would Jeff.
+That’s because Jeff’s lower score of 680 already reflects his riskier past behavior.

 Source of information – www.myfico.com (Credit Education)